garrandall/popular-music-data/tracks/don-t-talk-to-strangers-rick-springfield.md

 Nobody, nobody ever told you

 (Don't talk to strangers)
-Baby, dont'cha talk
+Baby, don't'cha talk
 (Don't talk to strangers)
 You know he'll only use you up
 (Don't talk to strangers)
-Baby, dont'cha
+Baby, don't'cha
 (Don't talk to strangers)
-Baby, dont'cha talk
+Baby, don't'cha talk
 (Don't talk to strangers...)